 Courts evaluate whether the proposed method is reasonably likely to provide actual notice.

-Rule 106 Process Timeline
+Rule 106 Procedure Timeline

 Step 1 Process server receives documents